By: Tori Berube, MFF Director of Marketing & Outreach

 If something happens that puts you off your original track, it’s okay!
 Re-evaluate and revise your goals.
 Goals should be clear enough to keep you on track, and flexible enough so you can make adjustments or changes when unexpected events occur.

 Our S.M.A.R.T.
-Goals_MFF will get you started with documenting your goals.
+Goals_MFF worksheet will get you started with documenting your goals.
 Good Luck!

 A Journey to Personal Financial Success